stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 while the rain had washed so much earth back into the excavation that I could not tell how deeply I had dug that other day.
 I likewise made a difficult trip to the distant hamlet where the death-creature had been burnt, and was little repaid for my trouble.
-In the ashes of the fateful cabin I found several bones, but apparently none of the monster&rsquo;s.
+In the ashes of the fateful cabin I found several bones, but apparently none of the monster's.
 The squatters said the thing had had only one victim; but in this I judged them inaccurate, since besides the complete skull of a human being, there was another bony fragment which seemed certainly to have belonged to a human skull at some time.
 Though the rapid drop of the monster had been seen, no one could